tox-dev/tox/docs/user_guide.rst

     min_version = 4
     requires = tox-docker>=1

-if the user runs it with tox ``3.8`` or later installed tox will automatically ensured that both the minimum version and requires constraints are satisfied, by creating a virtual environment under ``.tox`` folder, and then installing into it ``tox>=4`` and ``tox-docker>=1``.
+if the user runs it with tox ``3.8`` or later the installed tox application will automatically ensure that both the minimum version and requires constraints are satisfied, by creating a virtual environment under ``.tox`` folder, and then installing into it ``tox>=4`` and ``tox-docker>=1``.
 Afterwards all tox invocations are forwarded to the tox installed inside ``.tox\.tox`` folder (referred to as meta-tox or auto-provisioned tox).